-Within Nebraska, children's general health status1 varies by family income and education and by racial or ethnic group.
-Children in less-advantaged groups typically experience worse health than those with greater advantages.
+Within Alaska, children's general health status1 varies by family income and education and by racial or ethnic group.
+Children in the less-advantaged groups appear to be less healthy than those with greater advantages.

-- Children in poor families are approximately four times as likely and children in near-poor families are nearly three times as likely to be in less than optimal health as children in higher-income families. - Children in households without a high-school graduate are approximately five times as likely to be in less than optimal health as children living with an adult who has completed some college. - Hispanic children are 4.5 times as likely as non-Hispanic white children to be in less than optimal health.
+- Children in poor families are 3.5 times as likely to be in less than optimal health as children in higherincome families. - Children in households where the highest level of education is high-school graduation are nearly twice

+- as likely to be in less than optimal health as children living with an adult who has completed some college. - Children who are American Indian or Alaska Native are more than twice as likely as non-Hispanic white children to be in less than optimal health.

-Comparing Nebraska's experience against the national benchmark2 reveals unrealized health potential among Nebraska children in every income, education and racial or ethnic group.
+Comparing Alaska's experience against the national benchmark2 for children's general health status reveals unrealized health potential among Alaska children in every income, education and racial or ethnic group.